Anuragmahipal/OBJECT-PAINT/README.md

 2. **Hit the `s` key to calibrate** the color detection based on the sample.
 3. The app **isolates your object by filtering colors** and tracks its position in each video frame.
 4. As you move the object, it **draws smooth lines on a virtual canvas** following the object’s centroid.
-5. Use keyboard shortcuts to change colors, adjust brush thickness, or clear the canvas — all without touching your mouse or keyboard!
+5. Use keyboard shortcuts to change colors, adjust brush thickness, or clear the canvas — all without touching your mouse !

 ---